-1 Introduction to Metawidget
+1. Introduction to Metawidget

 Part 1 starts with a simple Swing application and develops it in easy to understand steps.
-Metawidget supports many UI frameworks, not just Swing, but we start with Swing because it ships with Java SE and requires minimal setup.
+Metawidget supports many Java-based UI frameworks, not just Swing, but we start with Swing because it ships with Java SE and requires minimal setup.

 1.1.1 The Object

-Metawidget is an object/user interface mapping tool (OIM), so first we need an object to map from - the O in OIM.
+Metawidget is an Object/User Interface Mapping tool (OIM), so first we need an object to map from - the O in OIM.
 Create a class in your project called Person with the following code:

 package com.myapp;